Quantcast

-The answer is easy!
-NOW!
+The answer is easy.
+If you need to ask, the answer is NOW!
 While you can wait too long to retain or consult with a defense lawyer, you can almost never have your defense lawyer too soon.
 Do not wait for an arrest.
 Sit down with your lawyer as soon as you think you’re involved in a criminal issue.
-It’s the lawyer’s job to figure out if you are a “target” or just a witness.
+It’s the lawyer’s job to figure out if you are a defendant, a suspect or a witness.
 Are you a suspect or merely part of an investigation?
 Ideally, the only direct conversation you should have with a LEO Law Enforcement Officer, investigator, deputy district attorney or other prosecutor is to say “I’m happy to chat.
 Here’s my lawyer’s name and phone so that she can arrange it with you.”
 Say NOTHING about what you did or did not do.
 Leave it to the lawyer to advise you as to what if anything should be discussed with the LEO.
 All you want to say is “I have a lawyer so talk to them and make what arrangements need to be made.”
 Your lawyer might well say directly to the LEO that you will not be doing an interview at this time.
-You can’t advise them yet since you have no discovery, and know about nothing regarding the case.
+Remember that the truly factually innocent defendants need an attorney MORE than the guilty.
+You lawyer will want a lot more information beyond your civilian guess as to whether or not you should talk to the police.

 The Necessity of Recordings in Legal Interactions to Ensure Accuracy and Honesty